 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to land use and planning have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to land use and planning have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.

-Implementation of Biological Objectives will not further impact any land use planning.
+Implementation of the Stream Biological Objective will not further impact any land use planning.

 Section 11.
 Mineral Resources.
 Would the project: